-A dverse rights tł o The Company has told us that it is or is entitled to be in actual occupation on an exclusive basinose parts of the Property as are not the subject of the Letting Documents and that, except by viring the Letting Documents, no person, other than the Company, has any right (actual or continged possession, occupation or use of, or interest in, the Property.
-P C The Company has told us that it, or, on its behalf, its agent or representative, has inspected roperty not more than 20 working days before the date of this Certificate and that, so far as company is aware, no one is in adverse possession of the Property or has acquired or is acquired by rights adversely affecting the Property other than rights to light or rights to air.
-Disclosures T Title policies he Company has told us that there are no insurance policies relating to planning, title or coven feeting the Property.
+A Adverse rights tł o The Company has told us that it is or is entitled to be in actual occupation on an exclusive basinose parts of the Property as are not the subject of the Letting Documents and that, except by viring the Letting Documents, no person, other than the Company, has any right (actual or conting possession, occupation or use of, or interest in, the Property.
+P C The Company has told us that it, or, on its behalf, its agent or representative, has inspected troperty not more than 20 working days before the date of this Certificate and that, so far as company is aware, no one is in adverse possession of the Property or has acquired or is acquired ny rights adversely affecting the Property other than rights to light or rights to air.
+Disclosures T Title policies The Company has told us that there are no insurance policies relating to planning, title or coven ffecting the Property.
 Disclosures at ffecting the Property. ffecting the Property.
-Disclosures at C T Disclosures Complaints and disputes the Company has told us that: at l Disclosures Complaints and disputes the Company has told us that: has not made and not had occasion to make any claim or complaint in relation to any neighbour roperty or its use or occupation; and at l Disclosures Complaints and disputes the Company has told us that: has not made and not had occasion to make any claim or complaint in relation to any neighbour operty or its use or occupation; and there are no disputes, claims, actions, demands or complaints in respect of the Property which at the or Disclosures Complaints and disputes the Company has told us that: has not made and not had occasion to make any claim or complaint in relation to any neighbour operty or its use or occupation; and there are no disputes, claims, actions, demands or complaints in respect of the Property which utstanding or which are expected by it.
+Disclosures at C T Disclosures Complaints and disputes The Company has told us that: at the state of th Disclosures Complaints and disputes The Company has told us that: The has not made and not had occasion to make any claim or complaint in relation to any neighbour roperty or its use or occupation; and at l Disclosures Complaints and disputes The Company has told us that: The has not made and not had occasion to make any claim or complaint in relation to any neighbour operty or its use or occupation; and there are no disputes, claims, actions, demands or complaints in respect of the Property which at fit post of the control of the co Disclosures Complaints and disputes The Company has told us that: That not made and not had occasion to make any claim or complaint in relation to any neighbour roperty or its use or occupation; and mere are no disputes, claims, actions, demands or complaints in respect of the Property which utstanding or which are expected by it.